-Chapter three takes us from the United Nations to the District Health Boards of New Zealand.
-I introduce the charter of the United Nations and it's role in promoting peace and security for all peoples.
-I consider the social and economic development council and it's role.
+Chapter three takes us from the ideology of the United Nations to a couple of practical health targets for the District Health Boards of New Zealand.
+I introduce the charter of the United Nations and its role in promoting peace and security for all peoples.
+I consider the social and economic development council and its role.
 I then turn to the Millenium Development Goals and then the Sustainable Development Goals which include such ideals as the promotion of equality between peoples, equity for people, and the attainment of health and education for all peoples.
 I introduce the Declaration on human rights and the idea of equality between people in the respects that matter for consideration of them and their interests.
-I then introduce the World Health Organisations views on equity, health (health targets and health outcomes), and disability.
-I then consider the New Zealand Ministry of Health whose job it is to try and attain the vision set by these agencies, and, when it seems to run counter to the interests of New Zealand peoples to report this back to these agencies and contribute towards the development of the global vision for peace and security for the peoples of this world.
+I then introduce the World Health Organisation's views on equity, health (health targets and health outcomes), and disability.
+This ideology will provide us with an account of disability that may be seen as an extension or development of the views presented in chapter one.
+This account of disability / ill health focuses on the disempowerment of groups of people.
+I then consider the New Zealand Ministry of Health whose job it is to try and attain the vision of health set by these agencies, and, when it seems to run counter to the interests of New Zealand peoples to report this back to these agencies and contribute towards the development of the global vision for peace and security for the peoples of this world.
 I consider the District Health Boards and their role in implementing the measurable health targets and health outcomes for people in an equitable way.
+I end up presenting two case studies of how health targets and particular interventions can miss the point with respect to health (reduction in waiting room times) and empowerment (immunisation targets), respectively.